 When Providers Must Follow a Surrogate's Decisions

-A health care directive only works if providers actually follow it.
-Arizona law places a clear duty on health care providers to comply with the decisions of a patient's authorized surrogate.
+A health care directive only works if providers follow it.
+Arizona law requires health care providers to honor treatment decisions made by a patient's surrogate.

 A health care provider shall comply with health care decisions made by the patient's surrogate unless those decisions are inconsistent with the patient's health care directive as known to the provider or the provider has transferred responsibility to another provider pursuant to section 36-3205, subsection C, paragraph 1.